YusuFKaan48/News/README.md

 # Welcome Part

-The LoginView is a login screen that utilizes the protocol-delegate pattern to handle the login event.
-When the user logs in for the first time, it requests the location information.
-Once the location is provided, the user is directed to the main application.
-Subsequent logins will directly redirect the user to the main application without requiring location input again.
-This functionality is achieved using User Defaults to store the location data.
+When a user logs in for the first time, they are presented with the onboarding experience.
+After this initial display is complete, the user is automatically redirected to the main app upon subsequent logins.
+This seamless functionality is made possible through the use of User Defaults.

 First time example: